 Please send enough comfortable clothes to last ten days.
-Residents have the ability to wash their belongings every week and parents can always bring other articles of clothing when they visit weekly.
-Also, please make sure to pack comfortable socks, shoes and boots as we often take hikes and work with the horses at Medicine Horse Ranch.
+Residents at Muir Wood’s residential teen rehab have the ability to wash their belongings every week and parents can always bring other articles of clothing when they visit weekly.
+Also, please make sure to pack comfortable socks, shoes, and boots as we often take hikes and work with the horses.
 You may also wish to pack toiletries such as toothpaste, deodorant, shampoo, etc. Muir Wood provides toiletries, but many teens like to bring their own brand.
-Residents are also encouraged to bring personal items such as photos as there is a corkboard above each bed where they can place keepsakes.
+Residents are also encouraged to bring personal items such as photos for the cork board above each bed.
 The program provides all linens, pillows, towels, etc.

-Do not bring mobile phones, laptop computers, iPods or other mp3 players, cameras, or valuables, as they are not permitted.
-When teens are at Muir Wood the focus is on treatment and education.
+Do not bring mobile phones, laptop computers, iPods, or other mp3 players, cameras, or valuables, as they are not permitted.
+When teens are at Muir Wood’s residential teen rehab the focus is on treatment and education.
 As they say in the program, “it’s an inside job” and there is no reason to distract from the importance of the treatment experience.

 Yes.
-Both Marin and Sonoma County have vibrant young-persons 12-step meetings in the community.
-Residents of Muir Wood attend six, nightly young-persons meetings in the community with staff and on the seventh night a young-persons panel comes to the house and a meeting is held at Muir Wood.
-The goal is to introduce teens to the positive social peer groups at young-persons meetings, to recognize that recovery from substance abuse can be fun, and to recognize that there are countless “cool kids” in the community who want to remain sober and live productive lives.
+Both Marin and Sonoma County have vibrant young persons 12-step meetings in the community.
+Residents of Muir Wood’s residential teen rehab attend six nightly young-persons meetings in the community with staff and on the seventh night a young-persons panel comes to the house and a meeting is held at Muir Wood.
+The goal is to introduce teens to the positive social peer groups at young persons meetings, to recognize that recovery from substance abuse can be fun, and to recognize that there are countless “cool kids” in the community who want to remain sober and live productive lives.

 17. How often will I be able to visit my teen in treatment?

-Parental involvement is a core component of the treatment program at Muir Wood.
+Parental involvement is a core component of the treatment program at Muir Wood’s residential teen rehab.
 Parents are strongly encouraged to attend the weekly individual family sessions on campus, attend the weekly Saturday Family Program on campus, and communicate with teens via weekly Skype sessions and/or phone calls.
 Also, when clinically appropriate, teens can qualify for passes with their parents and siblings.

-18. What are some of the major differences between a residential treatment and wilderness program?
+18. What are some of the major differences between a residential teen rehab and a wilderness program?

 Wilderness programs apply wilderness therapy in the field, which can contain the following key elements that distinguish it from other approaches found to be effective in working with adolescents: 1) the promotion of self-efficacy and personal autonomy through task accomplishment, 2) a restructuring of the therapist-client relationship through group and communal living facilitated by natural consequences, and 3) the promotion of a therapeutic social group that is inherent in outdoor living arrangements.
-Where wilderness programs often fall short is there lack of family therapy, parental involvement, introduction to the young-persons recovery fellowship in the community, thorough psychiatric assessment, and clinical expertise.
-For teens with a substance abuse disorder with co-occurring mental health issues, an intensive, gender-specific residential treatment program with a strong family component like Muir Wood can offer many more therapeutic resources than traditional wilderness programs.
+Where wilderness programs often fall short is their lack of family therapy, parental involvement, introduction to the young-persons recovery fellowship in the community, optional psychiatric assessment, and clinical expertise.
+For teens with a substance use disorder or co-occurring mental health issues, an intensive, gender-specific residential treatment program with a strong family component like Muir Wood’s can offer many more therapeutic resources than traditional wilderness programs.

 19. Will Muir Wood collaborate with my son’s therapist?

 Yes.
 In fact, Muir Wood surpasses many programs in collaborating with referring professionals.
 Upon admission, referring professionals are sent a Referent Contact Worksheet either by mail or email.
-This form lists all of the professionals at Muir Wood that will be working with your son, ascertains what is the best way of communicating with the referring professional (mail, email, phone), ascertains how often contact is desired (weekly, monthly), and ascertains with whom the referent would like to communicate with (Executive Director, Clinical Director, Primary Therapist, Medical Director).
-In addition, referent professionals are invited to participate in the weekly treatment team meeting when the team is discussing the teen in question or the treatment team at Muir Wood offers to send the referent professional treatment team notes on the teen each week (when approved by parents).
+This form lists all of the professionals at Muir Wood that will be working with your son, ascertains what is the best way of communicating with the referring professional (mail, email, phone), ascertains how often contact is desired (weekly, monthly), and ascertains with whom the referent would like to communicate (Executive Director, Clinical Director, Primary Therapist, Medical Director).
+In addition, referent professionals are invited to participate in the weekly treatment team meeting when discussing the teen in question or the treatment team at Muir Wood’s residential teen rehab offers to send the referent professional treatment team notes on the teen each week (when approved by parents).

 20. Does Muir Wood accept insurance?

 Yes.
-Muir Wood works with individual insurance providers on an out-of-network, single case agreement basis.
-We are also in-network with several major providers.
+Muir Wood is in-networks with Anthem, Aetna, Cigna, Regence, and Premera and works with individual insurance providers on an out-of-network, single case agreement basis.
 We are happy to assist any prospective family verify their benefits and secure pre-authorization for treatment.
-In addition, Muir Wood provides a comprehensive courtesy bill on each teen at discharge.
+In addition, Muir Wood’s residential teen rehab provides a comprehensive courtesy bill on each teen at discharge.
 This courtesy bill outlines in detail the charges of the program so that parents can work with their insurance providers for retroactive reimbursement when possible.

 21. If insurance won’t pay for treatment, what are my options?

-If insurance will not reimburse for treatment and families need to pay out-of-pocket, Muir Wood can offer financing options and payment plans to help families access treatment.
+If insurance will not reimburse for treatment at Muir Wood’s residential teen rehab and families need to pay out-of-pocket, Muir Wood can offer financing options and payment plans to help families access treatment.